sarath49/userreview/README.txt

 node.
 Since votingapi supporting views module as well, you can generate interesting blocks or pages of top rated nodes of a given type in a given category, etc.

+UPDATES
+2006/4/14 - improved layout.
+All userreview forms and reviews appear in collapsed field sets.
+Userreview forms & data is now easily accessible but unobtrusive.
+Only average vote for each node still appears uncollapsed.

 DEPENDENCIES
 This module works in Drupal 4.7.
 It requires the votingapi module and the views module to function.
+Currently only written for MySQL but should be easy to add support for Postgre SQL.

 INSTALLATION
 (1) Place the userreview folder in your modules direcotry.
 This folder should contain userreview.module,